b414213562/DeedTracker/readme.txt

 If I do not respond within two months, then you have my permission to request control of a plugin or patch of mine on lotrointerface.com.
 In the meantime, feel free to submit patches for any of my plugins if you spot something that needs fixing or improving!

+v3.2.0 changes:
+    Deeds:
+        Instances:
+            Removed The Dragon and the Storm -- Tier 4/5 Class/Race/Epic:
+            Fixed order of Party Foul and Clod

+    Bug Fixes:
+        Fixed logic that didn't consider Not Actively Achievable deeds correctly.

 v3.1.6 changes:
     Deeds:
         Class/Race/Epic: